Women in the House of Lords: Female witness

+Viscountess Rhondda's Claim

+David Alfred Thomas, 1st Viscount Rhondda had been granted his viscountcy with a special remainder which enabled it to be inherited by his daughter Margaret Haig Thomas, a noted suffragette.
+When he died on 3 July 1918 she therefore inherited his title.
+Following the passage of the Sex Disqualification (Removal) Act 1919, which allowed women to exercise "any public office", she sought to take her seat in the House of Lords.
+After initially being accepted, the Committee of Privileges membership was altered and her request was rejected.

+Life peeresses

-Although peerages had long been created for and inherited by women, peeresses were excluded from the House of Lords until the Life Peerages Act 1958.
-The Act made possible the creation of peerages for life, in order to address the declining number of active members.
-Women were immediately eligible and four were among the first life peers appointed, including Baroness Wootton of Abinger, who was the first woman to be appointed, and Baroness Swanborough, who was the first to take her seat.
+The Life Peerages Act 1958 made possible the creation of peerages for life, in order to address the declining number of active members.
+Women were immediately eligible and (shortly after the death of Viscountess Rhondda) four were among the first life peers appointed, including Baroness Wootton of Abinger, who was the first woman to be appointed, and Baroness Swanborough, who was the first to take her seat.
 However, hereditary peeresses continued to be excluded until the passage of the Peerage Act 1963; the first to take her seat was Baroness Strange of Knokin.

 The first female chief whip was Baroness Llewelyn-Davies of Hastoe in 1973.
 Janet Young, Baroness Young was the first woman leader of the House of Lords in 1981.
-Brenda Hale, Baroness Hale of Richmond became the first female Law Lord in 2004.
+Brenda Hale, Baroness Hale of Richmond became the first (and only) female Law Lord in 2004.